ttadano/alamode/docs/source/intro.rst

 * Animation and visualization of phonon modes (requires VMD or XCrysDen)
 * 3-phonon scattering phase space
 * Phonon-isotope scattering rate
-* Participation ratio for analyzing localization of phonon modes
+* Participation ratio for analyzing the localization of phonon modes

 Anharmonic properties
 ^^^^^^^^^^^^^^^^^^^^^